Water Quality in the State of Texas

 When rain falls, it gathers in lakes and aquifers.
 Rock formations in these bodies of water begin to slowly melt and enrich the water with dissolved minerals.
 The greater the amount of dissolved minerals in the water, the harder it is.
 In Texas, the water hardness average is over 200 PPM, which ranks it as the state with the 6th hardest water in the US.
 While some cities have moderately soft water, like College station with 8 PPM and Waco at 41 PPM, most Texas cities struggle with hard water issues.
-For example, Austin’s water is 184 Parts Per Million, San Antonio has a water hardness of 197 PPM and Midland’s water is an extremely hard 500 PPM.
+For example, Austin’s water has 184 Parts Per Million of hardness, San Antonio water hardness is 357 PPM and Midland’s water is an extremely hard 500 PPM.

 For information on water hardness levels in Texan cities with over 100,000 residents, please see table below.

 mg/L = Milligrams Per Liter

 Texas has been the leading US state in oil and natural gas production since 1940.
 Last year, Texas garnered the highest oil production in the state’s history, generating 1.59 billion barrels of oil for the year of 2018.
 Many of the oil fields in Texas originate from two formations, The Permian Basin and the Eagle Ford Shale.
 The biggest oil cities are Houston, Austin, Dallas, San Antonio and Midland.
 The oil and gas industry uses water in all parts of operation and that water is often locally sourced from groundwater, rivers or lakes (both natural and artificial).
 As Texas is a hard water state, oil and gas producers are often fighting to keep their operations running and their equipment scale free.Mining is also a major contributor to the Texas economy.
 The mining sector in Texas consumes significant amounts of water that can be as hard as 15,000 PPM.